-Power of attorney (POA) is the legal authority to make financial, business, or medical decisions on behalf of another person.
-It’s also the name of the document that gives this authority.
+Power of attorney (POA) is a legal document that gives someone the authority to make financial, business, or medical decisions on behalf of another person.

 The person assigning power of attorney is the “principal” and the person chosen to make decisions is the “agent.”